tapmad

 New Zealand secured a commanding 60-run victory over hosts Zimbabwe in their final tri-series round-robin match at the Harare Sports Club, maintaining their unbeaten record ahead of the final against South Africa.

-Tim Seifert continued his rich form with 75 off 45 balls, his second consecutive fifty of the tournament, while Rachin Ravindra supported with a fluent 63 off 39 balls.
-The pair shared a decisive 108-run second-wicket stand, propelling New Zealand to a tournament-high 190/6 in their full 20 overs.
+Tim Seifert remained in his purple patch, scoring 75 runs off 45 balls with his second consecutive fifty in the tournament, and Rachin Ravindra chipped in valiantly with 63 off 39 balls.
+The second wicket partnership of 108 between the duo took New Zealand to a staggering 190/6 in their 20 overs to a tournament high.

 Sodhi Steals the Show Early